abs-cbn-tf/terraform-abs/ManagedServices/apigw/README.md

 # API Gateway and Lambda Module

-This Terraform module sets up an API Gateway with an integrated AWS Lambda function.
+This Terraform module sets up an REST API Gateway with an integrated AWS Lambda function.

+## Features

+- Create and configure an REST API Gateway with an integrated AWS Lambda function.
+- Configure resource, method, stage, api key, and usage plan.
+- Grant necessary permissions to access other AWS resources. (e.g., AWS Lambda).

 ## Usage

+1. Ensure you have valid AWS credentials set up for Terraform.

+2. apigw.tf has the following code:

 ```hcl
 module "apigw_lambda" {